portlandwebworks/mdhs-prototype/kubernetes/README.md

 - Docker based containers
 - Platform Independent
 - Open Source
-- This example utilizes a high availability Google Cloud SQL Database [https://cloud.google.com/sql/](https://cloud.google.com/sql/)
+- This example utilizes an imbedded H2SQL database
+- Can be easily pointed to a high availability database by leveraging encrypted secrets

 ### Setup Google Cloud Cluster
 This step requires a Google Cloud Compute account and the Google Cloud SDK.